azadbolour/boardgame/scala-server/README.md

 pass at this time.

 After each play or pass, the machine will automatically make its word play.

-Please note that although the program's word list is quite large, it is missing some common English words, which if you happen to play will be rejected.
-This should occur very rarely, however.

-Note also that that plurals and verb conjugations do not generally appear in the the program's dictionary and will often be rejected unless of course they are menaingful in their own right.

 Because the word list is large, you will likely see many strange words played by the machine.
 You may wish to install a dictionary browser extension